esphome/esphome-docs/components/binary_sensor/lvgl.rst

 The ``lvgl`` binary sensor platform creates a binary sensor from an LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widget is :ref:`lvgl-wgt-btn`.
-A single binary sensor supports only a single widget; it is not possible to have a single binary sensor respond to multiple widgets.
+A single binary sensor supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome binary sensor component.

 Configuration options:
 ----------------------